MichaelAChilders/mixedMessages/README.md

 ## Summary

-This project is a simple mixed message generator.
+This project is a simple Knock-Knock joke generator.
 The main reason for this project is for code practice and to help practice git/github

 ## Technologies